KavinduPiyumantha/AlumBot/README.md

 ##### Start the service

-If you have completed the steps above, you can try to start the RAG-GPT service by executing the following command.
+If you have completed the steps above, you can try to start the AlumBot service by executing the following command.

 - **Start single process:**